-On October 19 at 18:00 CET (12:00 EST), Insa Theesfeld, president-elect of the IASC, will talk at the Monday Colloquium Series of the Ostrom Workshop in Bloomington.
+On October 19 at 18:00 CET (12:00 EST), Insa Theesfeld, president-elect of the IASC, talked at the Monday Colloquium Series of the Ostrom Workshop in Bloomington.

 The Monday Colloquium Series is one of the enduring foundations of the Ostrom Workshop which commenced in 1973 and since then has served as a forum for a breadth of presenters and topics echoing the themes of the Ostrom Workshop’s research program.

-During her session, Insa Theesfeld will give a presentation entitled “Explaining the Existence of Pseudo-Commons in Post-Communist Countries”.
+During her session, Insa Theesfeld gave a presentation entitled “Explaining the Existence of Pseudo-Commons in Post-Communist Countries”.

-Bill Blomquist, coordinator of the newly established research program at the Ostrom Workshop on “Commons Governance”, will moderate the session.
+Bill Blomquist, coordinator of the newly established research program at the Ostrom Workshop on “Commons Governance”, moderated the session.

 Considerable work from collective action scholars in the last 50 years have documented ample cases, derived concepts and formulated principles that reflect that shared natural resources can be sustainably managed through commons governance approaches.
 Yet, there are common-property regimes that only exist on paper, or are set up intentionally to profit individuals.
 To explain these pseudo-commons in post-communist societies, we studied their political and social background in the irrigation and forestry sector.
 We illustrate pseudo-water user associations and pseudo-joint forestry management systems that do not show many key features of a true common-property governance regime.
 The socialist legacy of striving for economic and political benefit by elites, the prevailing Soviet mentality of preferring higher level authorities as decision-makers and the overstressing of cooperation foster pseudo-commons, with the tragic result of destroying trust in a kind of governance proven to be successful otherwise.